Nebraska Panfish Fishing

 Panfish Fishing Lakes In Nebraska

 Panfish are everywhere.
 And we mean everywhere.
-Find panfish in most private ponds, rivers and lakes including Box Butte Reservoir, Branched Oak Lake, Calamus Reservoir, Elwood Reservoir, Enders Reservoir, Harlan County Lake, Harry Strunk Lake, Lake McConaughy, Lake Minatare, Lewis And Clark Lake, Maloney Reservoir, Merritt Reservoir, Red Willow Reservoir, Sherman Reservoir, Sutherland Reservoir and Swanson Reservoir.
+Find panfish in most private ponds, rivers and lakes including Bluestem Lake, Box Butte Reservoir, Branched Oak Lake, Calamus Reservoir, Conestoga Lake, Davis Creek Reservoir, Elwood Reservoir, Enders Reservoir, Glenn Cunningham Lake, Harlan County Reservoir, Harry Strunk Lake, Hugh Butler Lake, Jeffrey Lake, Johnson Lake, Kimball Reservoir, Lake Maloney, Lake McConaughy, Lake Minatare, Lake Ogallala, Lake Wanahoo, Lewis And Clark Lake, Medicine Creek Reservoir, Merritt Reservoir, Oliver Reservoir, Pawnee Lake, Red Willow Reservoir, Sherman Reservoir, Sutherland Reservoir, Swanson Reservoir, Wagon Train Lake, Wehrspann Lake, Whitney Lake and Willow Creek Lake.

 The list of panfish is comprised of many fishes each called by a variety of names.
 The bluegill tops the list and is the most common.